Frequently Asked Questions

 The literature performed in this ensemble ranges from traditional orchestral classics to arrangements, and modern compositions.
 Due to its challenging nature, students are expected to commit to a minimum of 7 hours of personal practice time per week (one hour per day).
 While it is not a requirement, students are encouraged to receive private instruction on their instrument.

 ***On a case by case basis: if select students do not make the ensemble, but are close to the skill and dedication level, they may be allowed to enroll in the class as a "substitute".
 They would rehearse with the ensemble and perform if and when a substitute player is needed and possibly on some other occasions.
 Students who opt for this position are NOT Guaranteed the opportunity to perform with Chamber Orchestra, but may do so when combined String Orchestra and Chamber Orchestra Pieces.
 Note: This is a good option for students who are hoping to join the ensemble in full during the next audition cycle.
-For this option, students would be required to be enrolled for 2nd and 3rd trimesters and minimum. - Orchestra: (Traditional Instruments: Violin, Viola, Cello, Bass, possibility of Harp, or Guitar) As a member of the Orchestra, students will continue to develop their musicianship and technique by daily rehearsal and sight-reading.
-Students will learn the fundamentals of music theory.
-They will attend festivals, perform in 3-4 concerts per year and attend the symphony.
-Students are required to practice daily and perform in concerts.
-Students will also explore a variety of careers in music.
+For this option, students would be required to be enrolled for 1st and 2nd trimesters and minimum.

 Q: How can I ensure year-long (3 trimester enrollment) in music?